 Solo female travel in the Philippines can be an incredible experience.
 But knowing where to go, what to see and how to stay safe is paramount before you set out.

-Here’s our guide to solo female travel in the Philippines.
+Here’s our guide to traveling solo through the Philippines.

-The Philippines is generally a safe place to visit.
-But just like with any other destination, vigilance is necessary.
-There are some key factors you need to keep in mind at all times.
+Yes, the Philippines is generally a safe place to visit.
+But just like with any other destination, you should be cautious, especially in public transport and in main squares of town.
+There are some key factors you need to keep in mind while traveling here.

 It is uncommon for Filipinos to see foreign females traveling solo as it’s usually men who travel by themselves.
 But nevertheless, Filipinos are great hosts!

 Luxury in the Philippines comes easily and often.
 There are various spa treatments even in the malls where you can enjoy VIP treatment and state-of-the-art technology for a fraction of the price you pay in other countries.